yorkcook/React-Insta-Clone/DAY_THREE_README.md

 - Today you will be building a "Higher Order Component" (HOC)
 - The HOC will not let users see the posts until they have logged in.
 (Our login system for this will be faked using LocalStorage).
-- The job of the HOC will be to render a login page if the user is not logged in, then render the posts after the user is logged in.
+- The job of the HOC will be to render a login page if the user is not logged in, then render the posts after the user is logged in

 #### Tasks (Day III)